 Marcelo Hernandez Castillo is a poet, essayist, translator, and immigration advocate.
 He is the author of the collection Cenzontle (2018), which won the 2017 A. Poulin Jr. prize, and the chapbook Dulce (2018).
-His memoir, Children of the Land, is forthcoming from Harper Collins in 2020.
+His memoir, Children of the Land (2020), is his most recent publication.
 His work has appeared or been featured in The New York Times, PBS Newshour, People Magazine en Español, The Paris Review, Fusion TV, Buzzfeed, Gulf Coast: A Journal of Literature and Fine Arts, New England Review, and Indiana Review, among others.
 He currently teaches in the Low-Res MFA program at Ashland University

 CHILDREN OF THE LAND (2020)